logo

 TIL: The World’s Largest Migration Isn’t What You Think | Today I Learned

-33K views • almost 9 years ago
+33K views • about 9 years ago

 When you think about animal migration, what comes to mind?
 Probably birds in flight or wildebeests moving across the Serengeti.
 Yet the largest migration on the planet is harder to see—and it happens every day.
 Ocean technologist and submersible pilot Dr. Erika Montague explains how. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 TIL: The World’s Largest Migration Isn’t What You Think | Today I Learned https://youtu.be/r5w9w-RiYzw National Geographic https://www.youtube.com/natgeo